-7.2.2 Memory Sub-Stack
+6.2.2 Memory Sub-Stack

-The memory sub-stack contains a group of modules that facilitate handling of the ECU's on-board non-volatile memory (i.e., providing API functions to store and retrieved data in the ECU's non-volatile memory (e.g., flash EEPROM or EEPROM).
-The structure of the memory sub-stack is depicted in Figure 15.
+The memory sub-stack contains a group of modules that facilitate handling of the ECU's on-board non-volatile memory (i.e., providing API functions to store data in and retrieve data from the ECU's non-volatile memory (e.g., electrically eraseable programmable read-only memory (EEPROM) or flash EEPROM).
+The structure of the memory sub-stack is depicted in Figure 13.

-Figure 15: AUTOSAR - Memory Sub-Stack
+Figure 13: AUTOSAR - Memory Sub-Stack